chanzuckerberg/single-cell/design-documents/0006-metadata-api/text.md

 - Creating html templates with information regarding deleted datasets and storing them in s3 under the original dataset path
 - Passing the collection id as part of the cxg
   - Although the collection_id should be fairly static, this will make updates more difficult/time consuming, doesnt solve the larger communication problem and will involve storing data in multiple places.
+- Connecting cellxgene to the explorer database
+  - This will further complicate and obscure the boundary between the two repos and create dependencies around the shared orm as well as potential security concerns
+- Add a table hardcoding the mapping between dataset name and dataset id for the datasets use names rather than uuids in the cellxgene url path.
+   - This would add complexity to the code, particularly since the mapping would differ between environments
+   - This would not solve the deletion/replacement issue.

 However the explorer will still need to be updated to handle deleted datasets and support breadcrumbs linking back to the data portal which create the same issue concerning self hosting.